JoseDev184/html-css-project/README.md

 @import "base/base";
 @import "base/animations";
-@import "base/typopgraphy";
+@import "base/typography";
 @import "base//utilities";

 @import "pages/home";

-contiene grown today was very productive day working coding, the goal is each day at least 30 min!  contancy and practice make yopu goat!!!!!!!!!!
+continue growth today was a very productive day working coding, the goal is for each day at least 30 min!  constancy and practice make you goat!!!!!!!!!!

 !!!
-still working on the  projec t with  udemy i  already have some class and community to meet!! utility class to central text
+still working on the  project with  Udemy i  already have some classes and community to meet!! utility class to central text utilities classes to set specific classes to called by unique classes!